 Bundled with flashlight

 Permanently installed and cannot be relocated during an emergency

 What to look for in fire escape ladders

 An emergency window escape ladder only works if you can access it easily and all of your family members can use it safely.
 Here are some factors to consider while comparing your options.

 Match your home’s height.
-Choose thirteen to fifteen feet for two-story homes and twenty to twenty-five feet for three-story homes.
+Choose 13 to 15 feet for two-story homes and 20 to 25 feet for three-story homes.

 Find a ladder that’s lightweightand compact so you can move and store it with ease.

 Look for a ladder rated to carry at least 1,000 pounds so multiple family members can use it at the same time.

 Make sure the ladder has anti-slip features for children or older household members with mobility issues.

 Check for ladder standoffs, also known as ladder stabilizers.
 These protrusions hold the ladder rungs away from the wall of the house, giving enough room for a secure toehold and stabilizing the ladder for safe descents.